Biophysics, Structural Biology

 Dr. Nogales is also a professor of biochemistry, biophysics and structural biology at the University of California, Berkeley and a senior faculty scientist at Lawrence Berkeley National Laboratory.

-Eva Nogales's lab is dedicated to gaining mechanistic insight into crucial molecular processes in the life of the eukaryotic cell.
-Her lab's main research areas are the dynamic self-assembly of the cytoskeleton during its essential functions in cell division and the molecular machines involved in macromolecular synthesis and degradation within the central dogma.
-The unifying principle in their work is the emphasis on studying macromolecular assemblies as whole units of molecular function by direct visualization of their architecture, functional states, and regulatory interactions.
-To gain a molecular understanding of their systems of interest, they use electron microscopy (EM) and image analysis, complemented with biochemical and biophysical assays.
+Eva Nogales's lab is dedicated to gaining mechanistic insight into two important areas of eukaryotic biology: central dogma machinery in the control of gene expression, and cytoskeleton interactions and dynamics in cell division.
+The unifying principle in her work is the study of macromolecular assemblies as whole units of molecular function by direct visualization of their architecture, functional states, and regulatory interactions.
+To gain a molecular understanding of their systems of interest, her lab uses state-of-the-art cryo-electron microscopy (cryo-EM) and image analysis, as well as biochemical and biophysical assays.

 Biophysicist Eva Nogales is studying molecular machines that perform some of the central tasks in living organisms: passing chromosomes from parent to child and transferring information from genes to proteins.
 She discovered that one machine performs work by falling apart and that another looks like a gingerbread man.
 Above all, her studies have shown that cellular machines, unlike machines of steel, are very flexible structures.